Orelhamamy/Depth-image-forecasting-using-cGAN/README.md

 ## Deployed the model

 This section introduces how to forecast depth images from a running simulation.
+This deployed works only with a Recursive model or a 3D model, a model with a prediction gap>0 can't be executed.

 1. Launch the simulation and the robot:
 ```bash